-The first step to becoming a firefighter starts with our application form.
+The first step to becoming a firefighter is our application form.
 This is where you fill in your personal details and explain how you meet the eligibility criteria.

 Initially, you must only submit one application.
 Once you have submitted an application, you must not apply again, unless you have been unsuccessful and the specified re-application time period has passed.
 This will be detailed in the email you receive informing you that you were unsuccessful.
 When you apply you will be asked to input your National Insurance number in your application form which we will use to identify multiple applications.
 If we identify that you have more than one live application in the system, we may remove all your applications from the process and not allow you to apply again for a certain period of time.